matter-labs/l2-intro-pre-ethdenver/README.md

 - The included [`deploy-erc20.ts`](./deploy/deploy-erc20.ts) script will deploy this contract.
 - The included [`use-erc20.ts`](./deploy/use-erc20.ts) script will do a transfer of tokens between two accounts and return its balances.

+**Note** To verify contracts that include imports of other contracts and libraries (like Openzeppelin contracts 😉), you'd need to flatten it first!
+Learn more about [flattening contracts in our docs](https://v2-docs.zksync.io/api/tools/block-explorer/contract-verification.html#verifying-contracts-using-the-zksync-block-explorer)

+> GitPOAP!
+Once deployed and verified, add your contract to the [Deployments.md] file following the same format.

 ### 5. Create and deploy an ERC721 contract

 To showcase the compatibility with the standard NFT token, we'll use the [OpenZeppeling contract wizard](https://wizard.openzeppelin.com/#erc721) to create an ERC721 contract.